RamenVentures/Operating-Manual/README.md

 **If no**, we share our analysis and feedback.

 ### Step 4: Due Diligence
-Our investment due diligence is designed to be light weight but rigorous enough to uncover any red flags.
+Our investment due diligence is designed to be lightweight but rigorous enough to uncover any red flags.

 #### Our Goal

-To ensure that the company and funding is structured for success.
+To ensure that the company and funding are structured for success.

 #### Our Questions
 ##### Founders